-Pigs, hogs, swine: all of these are names for wild or tame members of the scientific family Suidae.
-They are hoofed mammals with 4 toes on each foot.
+Pigs, hogs, swine: all of these are names for wild or domestic members of the scientific family Suidae.
+They are hoofed mammals with four toes on each foot.
 Humans have been raising pigs for more than 9,000 years.
-Domestic pigs are descended mainly from Eurasian wild boars.
+Domestic pigs are descended mainly from Eurasian wild boars, Sus scrofa.

 What They Eat

 Pigs are omnivores, eating plants and animals.
-Their snouts are well suited to rooting for food scraps, roots, nuts, and insects.
-Domestic pigs on farms eat feed rich in protein, vitamins, and minerals.
-All pigs like water, drinking up to 8-10 gallons daily.
+Their snouts are well-suited to foraging for food scraps, roots, nuts and insects.
+Domestic pigs on farms eat feed rich in protein, vitamins and minerals.
+Pigs drink up to 8-10 gallons of water daily.

 Where They Live

-Domestic pigs live on every continent on Earth except Antarctica.
-Pigs do best in environments where they have ample shade, dirt, mud, and water.
+Domestic pigs live on every continent except Antarctica.
+Pigs do best in environments where they have ample shade, dirt, mud and water.

 What They Do

-Pigs spend a great deal of time digging with their snouts, turning over soil to find roots, insects, and garbage to eat.
-Along with rooting for food, pigs wallow in mud.
-This helps them cool down and avoid sunburn.
+Pigs spend a great deal of time digging with their snouts, or rooting – turning over soil to find roots, insects, and garbage to eat.
+Pigs wallow in mud.
+This protective coating of mud helps them cool down, avoid sunburn and deters some biting insects.

 How They’re Doing

-Several hundred different breeds of pig exist around the world today.
+Several hundred pig breeds exist around the world today.
 Because they are valued for meat and other products, domestic pigs are thriving.
-However, some wild relatives, including the Visayan Warty Pig, are endangered.
+However, some wild relatives, such as the Visayan Warty Pig, are critically endangered.

 A herd of domestic pigs lives at the Minnesota Zoo’s Swine Barn.
-When the farm is open, visitors to the Swine Barn can watch sows nursing litters of newborn piglets and look for older weaned piglets enjoying their feed.
+When the Wells Fargo Family Farm is open, visitors to the Swine Barn can watch sows nursing litters of newborn piglets and look for older weaned piglets enjoying their feed.

 Meet the Animals

 - All domestic pigs have curling tails.
-Their wild relatives (including Eurasian boars and Visayan Warty Pigs) have straight ones.
+Their wild relatives (including wild boars, Red River Hogs, and Visayan Warty Pigs) have straight ones.

 - During its 6,000-year history, China is believed to have produced more than 500 breeds of domestic pig.
 Nowadays, Chinese farmers raise about 50 breeds.

-- Pig’s Eye is the original name of St. Paul, the capital of Minnesota, located north of the Minnesota Zoo.
-Other pig-related city and town names in America include: Bacon, GA; Barrow, AK; and Frankfurt, IL.
+- Pig’s Eye is the original name of the city of St. Paul, the capital of Minnesota.
+Other pig-related city and town names in the United States include: Bacon, GA; Barrow, AK; and Frankfurt, IL.